kaleabendrias/AirBnB_clone/README.md

 ## Copyright - Plagiarism

 You are tasked to come up with solutions for the tasks below yourself to meet the above learning objectives.
-Copying and pasting someone else's work or any form of plagiarism is strictly forbidden and will result in removal from the program.
+Copying and pasting someone else's work or any form of plagiarism is strictly forbidden.

 ## Requirements